zhaqenl/zhaqenl.github.io/en/src/excerpts.md

 - I get up every morning determined to both change the world and have one hell of a good time.
 Sometimes this makes planning my day difficult.

+##### Eric Helms

+- Being maximally flexible or being maximally accurate prevents the other from occurring.

 ##### Eric Hoffer